Code-Institute-Submissions/https-github.com-simplyedwin-tcg_codeinstitute_project_2/README.md

 - [JQuery](https://jquery.com/)<br/>
 The project uses JQuery to ease the manipulation of DOM.
 - [Jupyter Notebook](jupyter.org)<br/>
-The project uses Jupyter Notebook for the creation of the bus stop location geodata to be used in the mapbox studio.
+The project uses Jupyter Notebook for the creation of the bus stop location geodata, which is used in the mapbox studio.
 - [Heroku](https://www.heroku.com/)<br/>
 The project uses Heroku to host the cors anywhere instance to address the [CORS setting issue](developer.mozilla.org/en-US/docs/Web/HTTP/CORS/Errors) when pulling from the bus stop information api.
 <br/><br/>